replicatedhq/studio/README.md

    *\* [Restarting Replicated](/docs/distributing-an-application/installing-via-script/#restarting-replicated)*

-1. Navigate to the on-premesis admin console at https://<YOUR SERVER ADDRESS>:8080 in the browser and upload your license.
+1. Navigate to the on-premise admin console at https://<YOUR SERVER ADDRESS>:8080 in the browser and upload your license.

 ## Example